ncoghlan/misc/notes/python3/questions_and_answers.rst

 just produce much simpler iterators, equivalent to the ``iterkeys``, ``itervalues`` and ``iteritems`` methods from Python 2.
-There's also a `current limitation <http://bugs.python.org/issue8743>`__ where builtin sets don't interoperate properly with other instances of the Set ABCs which I hope to get resolved for Python 3.5.
+There's also a `current limitation <http://bugs.python.org/issue8743>`__ where builtin sets don't interoperate properly with other instances of the Set ABCs, although that has now been resolved and the fix will be included in the Python 2.7.8 and 3.4.2 maintenance releases.

 Some of the changes in Python 3 designed for the benefit of larger applications (like the increased use of iterators), or for improved